hpluska/APCompSciPrinciples/labs/JavaScript/MathOperations/README.md

 ### Challenge 3

+- [ ] Do an Internet search to find a picture you would like show as the background
 - [ ] Make a monster appear when one of the buttons is clicked
 	* Create another function that accepts an event as a parameter.
 In the body of this function make the background of the target associated with this event change to a monster.